DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 ### Clarify Objective

 Measure the molar density and atmosphere pressure in the atmosphere.
-Atmosphh
+Atmospheric pressure is the amount of pressure that is felt on an object

 ### Explore tools